ElizaLo/Product-Management-and-Leadership/README.md

 <img src="https://raw.githubusercontent.com/ElizaLo/Product-Management/main/img/Strategic_thinking.png" width="900" height="100">

 Strategic thinking is a process that enables you to work with your team on plans to achieve your goals.
+Strategic thinking is a skill built through experience and observation.

 The key thing that great strategic thinkers do differently is that they pause (even if just for a minute) to think about how they are thinking.
 They pause to define terms, to contemplate what matters most, to create measurables, and to think about context, including asking, "Wait, what do we mean by this term?"

+Developing this type of thinking depends on focusing on trends, challenging the norm, provoking different perspective, questioning assumptions and reading between the lines - all aspects that take time and determination to practice.

 Develop these skills to make better decisions in the face of uncertainty.